Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/full-stack-react.md

 import { fetchScoreData } from './services/scoresService';
 ```

 <br>
 <br>
 <br>

+**Next, we just have a few more steps:**

-Finally, we can define a helper function called `getScores` for making the request and invoke it inside our `useEffect` hook!
+1. Define an async helper-function called `getScores` for making the AJAX request with our service module.
+2. When invoked, `getScores` will request the data and then console log it.
+3. Then, with the useEffect hook, we can invoke our getScores function when the component first renders.

 ```javascript
 	// ... more code above